 On web dashboard

-Example A: The user has a pass that grants them access to book desks at the Boston office on floor 1 on Wednesdays and Thursdays.
+Example A: The user has a pass that grants them access to book desks (or spaces) at the Boston office on Tuesdays and Thursdays.

 More on the employee experience, here!